Solutions

 So, what’s causing this misalignment between intention and delivery?

-Well, what we do know is that a staggering 44 per cent of in-house lawyers say that getting buy-in for process changes was one of their biggest challenges ahead of 2024.
+Well, what we do know is that a staggering 44 per cent of in-house lawyers say that getting buy-in for process changes was one of their biggest challenges.

-While Juro’s average implementation time in 2024 is 29 days, a huge proportion (92 per cent) of CLM implementations take longer than that.
+While Juro’s average implementation time in 2024 was 29 days, a huge proportion (92 per cent) of CLM implementations take longer than that.

 In fact, 72 per cent of legal teams report that their implementation took at least two months, with 20 per cent of the implementations taking six months or longer to complete.